-Step1: Load Files - Click the browse button to open a file chooser.
-From the chooser, select several files by shift+click or ctrl+click, and pressing the "OK" button.
+File Options - Click the browse button (Folder Icon) to open a file chooser.
+From the chooser, select several files using shift+click or ctrl+click, and pressing the "OK" button.
+The list on the left will then show the selected files, the list on the right will show the names of the files that will be saved after analysis.
 Load more files by pressing browse again or remove them from the list by right clicking on them.
+If these files comprise a large analysis, we should choose to 'Close file after saving' to save system resources.

-Step2: Data Refine - Choose how to filter and correct data for maximum utility.

-Step3: Auto de novo - Choose whether or not to do auto de novo sequencing.
-Note that PEAKS database search requires some de novo sequencing results.

-Step4: inChorus Database Search - Choose which protein identification programs to run the data.
-PEAKS database search is required.
+- Data Refine Choose how to filter and correct data for maximum utility. - Auto de novo Choose whether or not to do auto de novo sequencing.
+Note that PEAKS database search requires some de novo sequencing results. - inChorus Database Search Choose which protein identification programs to run the data.